himorin/ansible/docs/roles.rst

 - Required configuration items

-  - 'packages': list of packages
+  - 'packages': list of packages, options can be passed as dict in the list.
+    If item in the list is a simple variable, just pass specified variable as a package name, or use value as dict.
+The dict can have 'package' (name of package to be installed) and 'enable_service' (name of service to be enabled via systemd).

 - No dependencies
 - Remarks

-  - 'openssh' and 'ansible' are required to be installed by preseeded installation media.
+  - 'openssh' is required to be installed by preseeded installation media.
   - For a list changed per site, it is encouraged to be defined as a list in 'site_config.packages'.